Skip to main content

 Study Progress

-I completed chapter 17 and am looking forward to finishing the last 100 pages, which I anticipate will be the most rewarding.
+I completed chapter 17 and am looking forward to finishing the last 100 pages, which I anticipate will be the most rewarding part of the preparation process.

 Comments